 - Eligibility for employee benefits is based on the original employment date and the employee’s new status, but with no reimbursement or back payment to the staff employee for the cost of these benefits during the period of separation.

 Determination of the eligibility for reinstatement of benefits for a recalled, rehired, or reemployed employee is the responsibility of the Vice President of Human Resources, or designee.

 The Human Resources Office of Employment (Employment Office) shall determine the eligibility of a former employee to be reinstated as recalled, rehired or reemployed.

 - The hiring department shall notify the Employment Office of the reactivation of a position from which an employee was laid off.

 - The Employment Office shall notify the appropriate employee to be recalled.

 - The department head or designee is responsible for activating the employee in the University’s centralized resource information system.
-A memorandum to the Vice President of Human Resources shall accompany the Payroll Authorization Record (PAR) print screen and shall request approval of reinstatement of benefits and, if necessary determination of a service date.

 - The Human Resources Office of Compensation shall verify and approve eligibility for reinstatement.

 - The employing department shall reestablish leave records on the basis of the approved reinstatement.

 - The employee is responsible for re-enrolling, within 30 days of employment, in the benefit programs such as life insurance, health care coverage and retirement.